Train or plane? Which is better between NYC and DC?

 Winner – Team Train

-At the time that we booked our tickets, the Amtrak NE Regional train cost $69 for a one way ticket and the flight from JFK to DCA cost $236.
-For reference, the Acela Express cost $165.
+At the time that we booked our tickets, the Amtrak NE Regional train starts at $20(!) for a one way ticket and the flight from JFK to DCA starts at $143.
+The Acela Express train at a similar time started at $121.
 Team Plane noted that there weren’t very many flight options that got her into DC early enough for our meeting which is why she had to opt for a more expensive ticket.
 So simply in terms of timetables and cost, the train offered more flexibility.

-Adding in the most basic ancillary costs of getting to and from the airport with Uber added $71.29, making the flight package a total $307.29.
-The subway to Penn Station cost $2.75 and the metro from Union Station cost $1.75, making the total NE Regional train trip cost $73.50.
-The total Acela trip would have cost $169.50.
+Adding in the most basic ancillary costs of getting to and from the airport with Uber added $71.29, bringing the flight package to over $200.
+The subway to Penn Station cost $2.75 and the metro from Union Station cost $1.75, making the total NE Regional train trip cost still under $30.